Courtesy of Friends of Acadia.

 Acadia faces big changes in the looming climate crisis

 With an eye on the conservation of the park, Stephanie is very familiar with the impacts of climate change both on the park and the wider impacts across Maine.
-According to the University of Maine and the Climate Change Insitute, there’s a wide variety of changes underway in Acadia.
-The average annual temperature is up by 3 degrees Farenheight from 1895, and precipitation is up by 6 inches annually.
+According to the University of Maine’s Climate Change Insitute, there’s a wide variety of changes underway in Acadia.
+The average annual temperature for the coast of Maine is up by 3 degrees Farenheight from 1895, and precipitation is up by 6 inches annually.
 In the Gulf of Maine, the surface temperature is 3 degrees higher.

 There are also biological impacts.
 Due to changes in temperature, invasive plant species are overtaking native plants.
 Invasives tend to leaf-out earlier than native plants, which allows them to create a stronghold and grow more quickly out-competing the native plants that have adapted for cooler springs.
 Plants are also blooming earlier leading to mistiming between the arrival of pollinator species like bees and pollen season.

 Finally, park visitation may be going up in part due to the warmer temperatures in the early spring and late fall.
 More visitors means more people tromping around in natural areas inside the park.
 Also, the park needs to extend services beyond the traditional visitation periods, adding strain and financial burden.
 Services get impacted as workers are faced with keeping restrooms running longer on the same budget they had for shorter seasons.
 Seasonal employees, who help keep the park what it is, aren’t always available during the extended season.